AlejoMalia/leccfirewall/README.md

 A dynamic communication firewall built on the *LECC framework* to ensure uninterrupted connectivity. **LeccFirewall** is an advanced communication management system that leverages the [LECC framework](https://github.com/AlejoMalia/lecc) to maintain connectivity in critical scenarios.
 It dynamically scans available protocols, prioritizes them based on user-defined roles, and reroutes data through fallback options when primary connections fail.

-    👁 The creator has tested this successfully, but functionality may vary depending on your system.

 ![Python](https://img.shields.io/badge/Python-3.7+-blue) ![License](https://img.shields.io/badge/License-MIT-yellow)

 Features